Ops226/kx-packet-inspector/README.md

 You can either **download a pre-compiled `.dll`** from the project's [Releases page](https://github.com/Krixx1337/kx-packet-inspector/releases) or **build it yourself**.

 1. Obtain the `KXPacketInspector.dll` file.
-2. Use a DLL injector (e.g., Xenos, Process Hacker) to inject the DLL into the running `Gw2-64.exe` process, preferably *after* the game is fully loaded (character select or in-game).
+2. Use a DLL loading tool (e.g., Xenos, Process Hacker) to load the DLL into the running `Gw2-64.exe` process, preferably *after* the game is fully loaded (character select or in-game).
 3. Press `INSERT` to toggle the inspector window visibility.
 4. Use the UI controls for filtering, pausing, clearing, and copying.
 5. Press `DELETE` to unload the tool cleanly.